raedahgroup/godcr-old/README.md

 - the default interface mode to run (if you're tired of having to set `--mode=` everytime you run godcr)
 - whether or not to use dcrwallet over gRPC for wallet functionality

+There is no longer a `usewalletrpc` config option.
+Set the wallet rpc address in config to `localhost:19111` (if the rpc address is set in config, connection is made to dcrwallet.
+If not, dcrlibwallet is used by default)

 Run `godcr -h` to see the location of the config file.
 Open the file with a text editor to see all customizable options.

 ### Features